Below you’ll find various ways on how to go about handing in your resume.

 Jacob was tricked into working his second lot of seven years by his deceiving father-in-law.
 Did he feel cheated?
 No doubt.
 Yet he agreed to work his 14 years.
 Would we have agreed to our 14 years (seven pre-village and now seven serving in the village) if we knew beforehand what challenges we were to face?
 I cannot say.

+Yet Jacob persevered, and by the time he had finished his 20 years working for Laban he was well rewarded.
+We too, feel we are coming to a more fruitful time where we can see our Scripture translations being produced and read in Buwal language.
 I chuckle to myself when I consider whether the story of Jacob sounds a bit far fetched to our modern, Western ears.
 But there’s quite a lot culturally to which a Buwal person can relate.
 For instance, it is forbidden for a younger sister to marry before an older sister.
 Polygamy is common.
 We even have one neighbour, a young man named Gari, who through some unusual, unforeseen circumstances married two young brides in the same week.

 With our team we have just finished translating the story of Joseph (i.e. the story of Jacob’s sons), with its challenges, sibling rivalries, and grain shortages (these being especially close to Buwal sensitivities.)
 These chapters from Genesis speak clearly of destiny and God’s sovereignty.
 We know this story will speak to the Buwal people, even as it speaks to us now.

 So we are grateful to God for putting that flame in our hearts, and perhaps also for not showing us every twist and turn on the map before we left.
 We’ve experienced the pleasant surprises along with the hurdles, and would not want to be anywhere other than where God destined for us to live and minister.
 We are confident he will bring what he started to completion.